chtenb/fate/README.md

 - Selectaround
 - Gui integration communication (windowsize)
 - Different forms of wrapping left/right + word/character
+- Conceal (Generalization of listchars)
+  - UI gets a modified version of the text
 - Ready for use
 - Errorchecking
 - Fix unnecessary pylint complains